 - AIMSweb Achievement Improvement Monitoring System; a research-based screening and progress monitoring system used to efficiently and quickly assess students' reading skills. - BAS Fountas & Pinnell Benchmark Assessment System; used to observe and measure independent and instructional reading levels. - Behavior Intervention Support Team (BIST) a philosophy of teaching and protecting students by providing both grace and accountability.
 It provides teachers with a problem-solving model, and includes specific interventions to teach students to manage their own behavior. - Bulldog Academy Summer learning opportunities for teachers new to our school district conducted as part of the district mentoring program. - Canvas a web based learning management system (LMS) utilized in grades 4-12. - Common Assessment a test developed collaboratively by teachers; used to measure the performance of all students across different sections or classrooms. - Competency Based Learning a learning model where students receive differentiated support based on their individual learning needs. - Comprehension (reading) the understanding and interpretation of what is read. - CSIP Continuous School Improvement Plan; a cyclical process utilized by the school district to set goals, identify ways to improve, and evaluate progress. - Dyslexia difficulty in learning to read or interpret words, letters, and other symbols. - ELA English Language Arts - Embarc the software program that houses the Carl Junction R-1 School District curriculum. - Fluency (reading) the ability to read with speed, accuracy, and proper expression. - Formative assessment used to monitor student learning and provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning. - Fidelity Measure -the measure used to determine whether a specific strategy is implemented as intended - Fundations a multisensory and systematic phonics, spelling, and handwriting program for K-3 students.
 It is a whole-class, general education (tier 1) program - Instructional Coach an individual who works with teachers to improve curriculum and instruction.
-They serve as mentors, particularly during a teacher's first four years in the classroom. - LETRS: Language Essentials for Teachers of Reading and Spelling professional learning for educators that provides the knowledge needed to become literacy and language experts in the science of reading.
-It teaches the skills needed for effective reading instruction-phonological awareness, phonics, fluency, vocabulary, comprehension, writing, and language. - Missouri Learning Standards The Missouri Learning Standards define the knowledge and skills students need in each grade level and course for success in college, other post-secondary training and careers.
-These expectations are aligned to the Show-Me Standards, which define what all Missouri high school graduates should know and be able to do. - Morphology (reading) the knowledge of meaningful word parts in a language called
+They serve as mentors, particularly during a teacher's first four years in the classroom. - i-Ready Assessments given 3 times per year in grades K-8 in Reading and 2-8 in Mth to measure academic growth.
+It helps teachers identify student learning needs to help plan instruction that matches students' needs. - IXL Assessments given 3 times per year in high school Algebra I, ELA I and ELA II to measure academic growth.
+It helps teachers identify student learning needs to help plan instruction that matches students' needs. - LETRS: Language Essentials for Teachers of Reading and Spelling professional learning for educators that provides the knowledge needed to become literacy and language experts in the science of reading.
+It teaches the skills needed for effective reading instruction- phonological awareness, phonics, fluency, vocabulary, comprehension, writing, and language. - Missouri Learning Standards The Missouri Learning Standards define the knowledge and skills students need in each grade level and course for success in college, other post-secondary training and careers.
+These expectations are aligned to the Show-Me Standards, which define what all Missouri high school graduates should know and be able to do. - Morphology (reading) the knowledge of meaningful word parts in a language called morphemes (typically prefixes, suffixes, and/or roots, and base words).